devopsarr/prowlarr-go/prowlarr/docs/LogFileApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiListApiV1LogFileRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiListLogFileRequest struct via the builder pattern

 ### Return type